deelbaarmechelen/contract-generation/technical-explanation.md

-## Custom HTML attribute
+## Custom HTML attributes

-In contract.html, I made two custom HTML attribute, to avoid having to hardcode what data goes in what field and when certain elements are visible.
+In contract.html, I made two custom HTML attributes, to avoid having to hardcode what data goes in what field and when certain elements are visible.
 These are:

 * `data-visibility`: Determines whether an element should be visible depending on data from form.
 * `data-fill`: Automatically fills content of field with data from form.